fluxcd/flagger/docs/gitbook/how-it-works.md

 ### Istio routing

-Flagger creates an Istio Virtual Service based on the Canary service spec.
+Flagger creates an Istio Virtual Service and Destination Rules based on the Canary service spec.
 The service configuration lets you expose an app inside or outside the mesh.
-You can also define HTTP match conditions, URI rewrite rules, CORS policies, timeout and retries.
+You can also define traffic policies, HTTP match conditions, URI rewrite rules, CORS policies, timeout and retries.

 The following spec exposes the `frontend` workload inside the mesh on `frontend.test.svc.cluster.local:9898` and outside the mesh on `frontend.example.com`.
 You'll have to specify an Istio ingress gateway for external hosts.